2 Step Basic Oven Roasted Pumpkin Puree For Pies, Soups and More! You can also learn how to roast a whole pumpkin in the oven.

 Anyhow, here is what you’ll need to do for my 2 Step Basic Oven Roasted Pumpkin Puree For Pies, Soups and More!

-- Sugar pumpkins
+- Sugar pumpkins (2 small or one medium)

 - Kosher Salt